-Carnets de Seattle: Patchwork d'impressions et d'humeurs de deux Français expatriés aux Etats-Unis.
-Depuis mars 2011, ces carnets sont aussi le journal de notre combat contre la leucémie.
+Carnets de Seattle: Patchwork d'impressions et d'humeurs d'un Français expatrié puis revenu des Etats-Unis.
+Depuis mars 2011, ces carnets sont aussi le journal de mon combat contre la leucémie, les séquelles de la greffe de moelle osseuse et le cancer secondaire apparu en Janvier 2024...

 samedi 27 août 2011